 This trail became a crucial tactical element in the War of 1812.
 The young United States was concerned about supplying Fort Detroit, then in American hands, and the surrounding Michigan Territory.
 Since the British controlled Lake Erie, overland supply was the only option.
 Starting in June 1812, troops under the command of General William Hull constructed what became known as “Hull’s Trace,” a 200-mile military road running from Urbana, Ohio, to Fort Detroit.
 150 men under the command of Hubert Lacroix completed “Corduroy Road” on July 4, 1812, with the bridge over the River Huron.

 Hull’s Trace ran close to both Lake Erie and the Detroit River, making it vulnerable to British attacks from the water.
-The first land-based skirmish of the war, the Battle of Brownstown, was fought on the road just north of this section of the road.
+The first land-based skirmish of the war, the Battle of Brownstown, was fought on the road just north of this section.
 The later battles of Maguaga and Frenchtown were also fought along the trace.
 Hull’s Trace has been considered Michigan’s first road at the beginning of the settler era.

 Michigan Historical Marker of Hull’s Trace